EM1001 BASIC/C-programmable IoT Board

 - Full-duplex mode with RTS/CTS and XON/XOFF flow control;

 - Encoding and decoding of Wiegand and clock/data streams.

-•Control lines for external green and red status LEDs.
+•Two control lines for external green and red main status LEDs;

 •Reliable power-on/ brown-out reset circuit.

 - Through the switching regulator, 12VDC nominal (8 ~ 20V);